COVID-19 Updates • Strategic Plan 2022-2027

-Most new students live in Scholar Hall our University-Sponsored Residence Hall.
-This is geared towards freshman, with freshman only floors, however is open to upperclassmen if they choose on other floors of the building.
-In the event that freshman-only housing fills up, incoming freshman residents might be placed in upperclassman housing.
+Most new students live in Scholars Hall our University-Sponsored Residence Hall.
+This is geared towards freshmen.
+In addition, upperclassmen may select to live in Scholars Hall.
+If freshmen-only housing fills up, incoming freshmen may be placed in upperclassmen housing.

 Research indicates that students who reside on campus are more satisfied with their college experience, perform stronger academically and are more likely to graduate within four years than their commuting classmates.
 In addition, they have a strong support system with peers who are going through similar experiences.

-You may decorate your room with fun bedding, photos of friends and family, throw pillows, rugs, etc. You may also hang posters using 3M hooks or staples.
-Check out the What to Bring section on this page for more information.
+You may decorate your room with fun bedding, photos of friends and family, throw pillows, rugs, etc. Check out the What to Bring section on this page for more information.

 Please see the “What To Bring Page” to what items are provided by the university.